deepset-ai/dc-custom-component-template/README.md

 - By releasing your forked directory.
 - By zipping the forked repository and uploading it with commands.

-### Uploading by Releasing Your Forked Repository
+### Uploading by releasing your forked repository

 We use GitHub Actions to build and push custom components to deepset Cloud.
 The action runs the tests and code quality checks before pushing the component code to deepset Cloud.
 Create a tag to trigger the build and the push job.
+This method helps you keep track of the changes and investigate the code deployed to deepset Cloud.

 After forking or cloning this repository:

 1. Push all your changes to the forked repository.